aelij/spanify/README.md

 This repo demonstrates common usage patterns for some of those APIs.

-:warning: Always [benchmark](https://github.com/dotnet/BenchmarkDotNet) and test the code for correctness, especially when using low-level/unsafe APIs.
+> [!IMPORTANT]

-:eight: APIs marked with this icon are available in .NET 8.
-The rest are available in .NET 7.
+> Always [benchmark](https://github.com/dotnet/BenchmarkDotNet) and test the code for correctness, especially when using low-level/unsafe APIs.

 ## Table of contents